Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 “Who doesn’t like trains?
 This appeals to the general public, both adults and kids.
 It’s easy to learn with a huge amount of variety.
 A train game that’s extremely accessible, even though it’s not a favorite of mine.”

-Among the BoardGameGeek reviewers, Ticket to Ride scored 7.4 from over 84,000 reviews, which is a respectable score, compared with the overall average of 15 popular games at 7.65.
+Among the BoardGameGeek average reviewers, Ticket to Ride scored 7.39 from over 92,000+ reviews, which is a respectable score, compared with the overall average of 14 popular games at 7.76.

 Ticket to Ride’s Positioning Strategy Template